MontealegreLuis/php-testing-tools/README.md

 ## Installation

-### Docker

-You will need to have installed Docker and Ansible to run this example.
+You will need to install Docker and Ansible to run this example.
 You'll also need a [Github token][14] as you will be running `composer install` for several applications.
-If you have everything configured, run these commands:
+Once you have everything configured, run these commands:

 ```bash
 $ make docker GTOKEN=YOUR_GITHUB_TOKEN_FOR_COMPOSER